Sensitivity-Informed Parameter Selection for Improved Soil Moisture Estimation from Remote Sensing Data: Conclusion

 \section{Conclusion}

-In this paper, a systematic method to simultaneously estimate soil moisture and soil hydraulic parameters in large-scale agro-hydrological systems with soil heterogeneity by utilizing soil moisture observations acquired through microwave radiometers installed on center pivot irrigation systems was proposed.
-Basically, the proposed approach involves modeling the field under study with the cylindrical coordinate version of the Richards equation, employing the sensitivity analysis and the orthogonal projection methods to address issues of parameter estimability, and assimilating the remotely sensed moisture observations into the field model using the extended Kalman filtering technique.
+In this paper, a systematic method to simultaneously estimate soil moisture and soil hydraulic parameters in large-scale agro-hydrological systems by utilizing soil moisture observations acquired through microwave radiometers installed on center pivot irrigation systems was proposed.
+Basically, the proposed approach involves modeling the field under study with the cylindrical coordinate version of the Richards equation, employing sensitivity analysis and the orthogonal projection methods to address issues of parameter estimability, and assimilating the remotely sensed moisture observations into the field model using the extended Kalman filtering technique.
 Technical issues, such as constructing the output sensitivity matrix to handle spatially varying measurements and modifying the extended Kalman filter to accommodate changing estimable parameters over time, were addressed.

-The outcomes of sensitivity analysis and orthogonal projection methods show that the hydraulic parameters of the measured nodes in the field model are the most estimable, and these parameters, along with all states of the field model, can be reliably estimated.
+The outcomes of sensitivity analysis and orthogonal projection methods show that the hydraulic parameters of the measured nodes in the field model are the estimable parameters, and these parameters, along with all states of the field model, can be reliably and uniquely estimated.
 Simulated and real case studies were conducted, revealing that the proposed approach enhances the accuracy of soil moisture estimation while providing reliable estimates of hydraulic parameters.
-Therefore, it can be concluded that the proposed method can provide accurate soil moisture information for the design of closed-loop irrigation.
+In summary, the results from the proposed approach can serve as a good basis for the calibration of agro-hydrological models for the purposes of closed-loop irrigation scheduling.